As spring gets going, your vegetables will amp up their growth. A few doses of homemade liquid fertilisers can do wonders to ensure healthy growth.

 Living in New Zealand means this one is an easy one to make- there’s nearly always a beach close by!
 Seaweed is packed full of goodies for your plants including potassium, nitrogen, phosphate, and magnesium.
 It also helps combat transplant shock when moving plants and seedlings.

 We are sticking with the 1/5 part ratio again.
 Scour your local beach for the seaweed, you won’t need a huge amount.
-Give the seaweed a rinse then it in a bucket, cover with water and let it sit.
+Give the seaweed a rinse then let it sit in a bucket covered with water.
 The seaweed needs to decompose for this fertiliser so you can let it sit for about 8 weeks in a dark place, away from your house as this one can get a bit stinky!
 Stir it weekly.

 Banana Peel Liquid Fertiliser(s)